Industry Liaison

 A4

-The equipment and devices purchased by Tokyo Tech with the research expenses that are paid are owned by Tokyo Tech.
-Also, the corporation may supply to Tokyo Tech equipment and devices owned by the corporation for use in collaborative research and commissioned research.
+The equipment and devices purchased by Science Tokyo with the research expenses that are paid are owned by Science Tokyo.
+Also, the corporation may supply to Science Tokyo equipment and devices owned by the corporation for use in collaborative research and commissioned research.
 The equipment and devices can be returned on completion of the research.

 Q5